ylow/turicreate/userguide/sgraph/sgraph.md

 ```

 Calling a method like `head()`, `tail()`, or `append()` on a special
-graph-related SFrame also results in a new instance of a regular SFrame.
+graph-related XFrame also results in a new instance of a regular XFrame.
 For
 example, the following code does not mutate `g`.

 ```python